Uminosachi/inpaint-anything/README.md

 ## Usage

 * Drag and drop your image onto the input image area.
-* Click the `Run Segment Anything` button.
+* Click on the `Run Segment Anything` button.
 * Use sketching to point the area you want to inpaint.
 You can undo and adjust the pen size.
-* Click the `Create mask` button.
+* Click on the `Create mask` button.
 The mask will appear in the selected mask image area.

 ### Mask Adjustment